sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/filesystem/basic.md

 Here are a few simple ways to load your data incrementally:

 1. [Load files based on modification date](#load-files-based-on-modification-date).
-Only load files that have been updated since the last time `dlt` processed them. `dlt` checks the files' metadata (like the modification date) and skips those that haven't changed.
+Only load files that have been updated since the last time `data_load_tool` processed them. `data_load_tool` checks the files' metadata (like the modification date) and skips those that haven't changed.
 2. [Load new records based on a specific column](#load-new-records-based-on-a-specific-column).
 You can load only the new or updated records by looking at a specific column, like `updated_at`.
 Unlike the first method, this approach would read all files every time and then filter the records which were updated.
 3. [Combine loading only updated files and records](#combine-loading-only-updated-files-and-records).
 Finally, you can combine both methods.
 It could be useful if new records could be added to existing files, so you not only want to filter the modified files, but also the modified records.